 The Roman Currency System

 The Romans built their monetary system on precious metals.
 The government minted and circulated the gold Aureus and silver Denarius to provide citizens with a reliable medium of exchange.
 A centralized currency also simplified tax collection.

 The silver Denarius, first minted during the 2nd Punic War (218 – 201 BC), soon became Rome’s primary currency unit.
 The gold Aureus began circulating in the 1st century BC and gained popularity during the reign of Julius Caesar (46 – 44 BC).
 Both coins lasted until the reign of Constantine (306 – 337 AD).
-By that time, the Denarius had been debased out of existence.

 Roman citizens also used other mediums of exchange, such copper and bronze coins and even land.
 However, the silver Denarius served as Rome’s economic backbone.
 Tracking the Denarius over its 500-year lifespan helps us understand how and why Rome collapsed.

 Riches to Rags

 During Rome’s expansion, tax revenue covered imperial expenditures.
 Some situations, such as war, infrastructure projects, or natural disasters pushed expenditures over revenue, but the Roman government always covered the difference with wealth produced from gold and silver mines or conquered enemies.